 The majority of Chile’s vineyards are centrally located within the country.
-That’s because many of the Central Valley’s – which make up almost all of the individual wine appellations (sub-regions) – are flanked by both the Andes Mountain Range to the East and the Pacific Ocean to the West.
+That’s because many of the central regions – which make up almost all of the individual wine appellations (sub-regions) – are flanked by both the Andes Mountain Range to the East and the Pacific Ocean to the West.

 Up North, the wide-spread Atacama Desert provides a natural border, while the glaciers and frigid temperatures of Patagonia guard the Southern end of the country.

 Note that from a North to South perspective the climate and terroir varies widely.
-Within the individual regions, Vintners have begun to master the art of winemaking within their own unique terroirs.
+Within the individual regions, vintners have begun to master the art of winemaking within their unique terroirs.

 Chilean Wine Country Terroir & Climate

 Chilean wine regions experience a Mediterranean climate.
 In short, this style of climate offers long, warm, sunny days followed by starkly cool evenings during the growing season.
 This type of climate is ideal for growing a variety of wine grapes, as it helps reveal some of the bright, juicy-fruit flavors backed by chewy tannins present in many South American New World wines.

 While a Coastal mountain range lines a good portion of Chile’s Pacific Coast, sheltering much of the inland sub-regions from cool ocean winds – a very strong current – dubbed the Humboldt Current, flows Northwards from Antarctica along Chile’s coastline.
 If it wasn’t for the Humboldt Current, cool ocean breezes would have no way to penetrate inwards through the various river systems that traverse the sub-regional valleys and Coastal mountains.